jogapps/teknasyon/README.md

-## About Teknason Godspower Project
+## About Teknayson Godspower Project

 ## Handled Tasks
  - API only